CCA Participant Feedback

-Take a look at the response we got from our most recent Community Coalition Accelerator event in Saginaw, MI
+See these responses we got from the 2018 Community Coalition Accelerator event in Saginaw, MI

 “It is very energizing to convene with so many other people who are passionate about addressing the opioid crisis.”